 This is all about location and service!
 The Meritus Pelangi Beach Resort & Spa is located just 15-minutes from the airport and it is right on Chenang Beach.
 They have an open air lobby, where you will be greeted upon your arrival.
 Their check in process is very efficient and you can enjoy a complimentary drink while they get your keys.

 For a family, this is really an ideal style of accommodation; the rooms are very spacious and have amazing terraces.
 There is easy beach and pool access and the staff is very welcoming and helpful.
-The kids will love the pools as well as the splash zone–an area just for the kids to have fun with water.
+The kids will love the pools as well as the splash zone.

-The resort is within walking distance to town and just a 5 minute walk away from the public section of Chenang Beach, where you will find many water sports activities available, as well as shopping, and international dining options.
+The resort is within walking distance to town and just a 5 minute walk away from the public section of Chenang Beach.
+There you’ll find many water sports activities available, as well as shopping, and international dining options.

 1 Great Place to Eat: Seashells